All Episodes

 Hey, listen.

-Illegal immigrants, if you at least I've noticed, happen to have occasionally large families.
+Illegal immigrants, at least I've noticed, happen to have occasionally large families.

-And uh you start tacking on the earn income credit because they're low-income urge winners, you know.
+And you start tacking on the earned income credit because they're a low-income urge waiter.

 Yeah, you know what I'm saying.